DOCtorActoAntohich/project-o/Docs/Specification/Chapter 1 - Lexical Structure.md

 end
 ```

-Code style recommendations (not mandatory):
+Code style recommendations:

 - Sentence rules from single-line comments apply to multi-line comments.
 - There should be a space after `/*` and before `*/`.
 - Use star symbols to align each line of the comment.
 Align stars vertically.
 Note the spaces after each star (refer to the first example).

 ## Identifiers